Dayclub VIP Guide

 Venue-by-Venue Bottle Service Pricing Breakdown

 Encore Beach Club at Wynn is the most expensive dayclub on the Strip.
 Daybed minimums start at $1,000 on weekdays and $1,500 on weekends.
 Cabanas run $2,000 to $5,000 depending on location and day.
 Bungalows start at $5,000 and go to $15,000 for the Grand Bungalow during peak season.
 You are paying for the Wynn pedigree, the best DJ lineup, and the largest venue at 60,000 square feet.
 Marquee Dayclub at The Cosmopolitan offers the best balance of price and experience.
 Daybeds start at $500 weekdays and $800 to $1,500 weekends.
 Cabanas range from $1,500 to $3,000.
 The multi-tier layout means you can find a price point that works, and the Strip views from the upper deck cabanas are unmatched.
 Tao Beach at The Venetian runs daybeds from $500 to $1,200 and cabanas from $1,500 to $2,500.
 The smaller venue means a more intimate experience, and the food quality surpasses every other dayclub.
 LIV Beach at Fontainebleau prices daybeds from $750 and cabanas from $2,000.
 As a newer venue, LIV Beach is still establishing itself, which sometimes means more generous comp offers and flexible minimums.
 Ayu Dayclub at Resorts World starts daybeds at $500 and cabanas at $1,500, with the bonus that it connects directly to Zouk Nightclub for day-to-night transitions.
-Daylight Beach Club at Mandalay Bay is the value play: daybeds from $400 on weekdays and cabanas from $1,200.
-The 11-acre beach setting gives you more space per dollar than any venue on the Strip.
+Tailgate Beach Club across from Allegiant Stadium is the value play: daybeds from $400 on weekdays and cabanas from $1,200.
+The sports-themed atmosphere with three heated pools and 125+ feet of LED screens gives you a unique gameday experience no other dayclub can match.

 The Per-Person Math: Why Dayclub Bottle Service Is a Better Deal